bbabcock1990/atlaswerks.com/_posts/2021-05-06-Azure-Functions-URL-Redirect.md

 *"Azure Functions is a cloud service available on-demand that provides all the continually-updated infrastructure and resources needed to run your applications.
 You focus on the pieces of code that matter most to you, and Functions handles the rest"*

 Simply put, Azure Functions allow us to write code without worrying about the underlying hardware on which the code runs on.
+However, we wont be writing any code, so dont worry!
+This will be a simple click setup configuration!

 ---